ueberdosis/tiptap/docs/installation/react.md

 If you followed step 1 and 2, you can now start your project with `npm run start` or `yarn start`, and open [http://localhost:3000](http://localhost:3000) in your favorite browser.
 This might be different, if you’re working with an existing project.

 ## 3. Create a new component
-To actually start using tiptap, you’ll need to add a new component to your app.
+To actually start using tiptap, you’ll need to create a new component in your app.
 Let’s call it `Tiptap` and put the following example code in `src/Tiptap.jsx`.

 This is the fastest way to get tiptap up and running with React.
 It will give you a very basic version of tiptap, without any buttons.
 No worries, you will be able to add more functionality soon.